-Evaluation is the process of answering those questions.
-To track your progress toward meeting your goals (defined in Step 2 of the LTSS Roadmap) and make sure your program is successful, you should evaluate your program regularly.
-You can start planning for evaluation early on.
+Evaluation is the process of assessing your progress toward meeting your program’s goals.
+To ensure your program is successful, you should evaluate it regularly.

 What Is Evaluation?

 - Goals — What is the purpose of your program?
 What did you intend to change by creating the program, and why do those changes matter?
-Goals can be difficult to measure, but you can get a good idea of whether you have met your goal by seeing whether you have met the objectives you set during Step 2 of the LTSS Roadmap.
-You can also look at actions, inputs, and results to learn more about whether you accomplished your goals.
+Goals can be difficult to measure, but determining whether you met the objectives you set during Step 2 of the LTSS Roadmap is a good place to start.
+You can also look at actions, inputs, and results to see if you accomplished your goals.

 - Examples: the activities you planned have been completed within the timeframe that you planned for; the results of your activities match what you expected